Leaving ancient monasteries in Kosovo to Albanians would be the same as entrusting extinguishing to the same arsonist that kindled the fire.

 Fresco from Bogorodica Ljeviska monastery built between 1306—1307 by Serb king Milutin

-Personification of the Sun, fresco from Decani monastery
+The personification of the Sun, a fresco from Decani monastery

-Let’s hope UNESCO members won’t let them success.
+Let’s hope UNESCO members won’t let them succeed.
 Not this time.
 Otherwise, Europe would soon get them at the gates of Vienna.
 Again.

 One interesting read: Ferdinand Schevill: “A History of the Balkans”

 Barnes & Noble Books